What is Data Activation?

 With Reverse ETL powering Data Activation, the rich customer data that lives in the warehouse can be synced directly to CRMs like Salesforce and Hubspot, giving sales teams full visibility over every action the customer is taking.
-One of the best ways to do this is by leveraging a lead scoring model defined in the warehouse or by capturing specific events/actions and syncing them to the end destination every time the data updates within the warehouse.
+One of the best ways to do this is by leveraging a lead scoring model defined in the warehouse or by capturing specific events/actions and syncing them to the end destination.
 This same information can also be sent to dedicated Slack channels to notify account owners with real-time insights about specific customer actions, whether that be signing up for a free trial, viewing a specific page, or downloading a piece of marketing content.

 Data Activation in Marketing